Achraf-saadali/Food-Inspection/README.md

 0
 ```

 The application processes the webcam stream frame by frame and displays the detected objects.
 For frames containing detections, a structured JSON report is also generated.

 ---

 ## Image

-Specify an image as the source:

 ```bash
 python live_inference.py --source path/to/image.jpg